quadratecode/ch-ws-eval/readme.md

 # About

-A simple prototype to request wind speeds from the database residing in [this repo](https://github.com/quadratecode/eledmg-db).
+A simple web app to request wind speeds from the database residing in [this repo](https://github.com/quadratecode/eledmg-db) and evaluate them against regulatory guidelines.
 Made with [PyWebIO](https://github.com/pywebio/PyWebIO).

+# Disclaimer

+This is a prototype, results are inaccurate and should not be relied upon.
+NOT FOR PRODUCTION USE.

 # Get started